-3.23 Windfalls are sites not identified in the SHLAA that have come forward through a planning application.
-Windfall permissions since March 2008 and completions on these sites are shown in the table below.
+3.24 Windfalls are sites not identified in the SHLAA that have come forward through a planning application .
+Windfall permissions since March 2008 and completions on these sites approved since March 2008 are shown in the table below.
 The monitoring of windfall permissions provides the evidence to support the inclusion of a windfall allowance in the five year housing land supply.
 Unidentified sites that have permitted development for housing through the prior approval process have not been included as windfall.